gderosa/goldbach/README.md

 ## Goldbach's conjecture

-Every even numner is the sum of two primes.
+Every even nunber is the sum of two primes.

 Only uses Python stdlib.